OK Runner

 What separates us from other competitive stores, both online and brick-and-mortar, is our care for fitting you in the right shoe.
 Our process takes you, your needs, and your goals into consideration every step of the way.
 Whether you are a runner, walker, or simply need something to keep your feet comfortable, you'll be right at home with OK Runner.

 Regardless of what you know (or don't know) about running or running shoes, we can help guide you to the perfect shoe by using our tried-and-true fitting process developed and taught by certified pedorthist, Craig Thompson.
+Many of our employees are also experts in their own right as graduates in Exercise Science or Pre-Physical Therapy programs.
 Keep reading to learn more about how we find each customer's perfect fit!

 Supination and Pronation

-That's where we come in!
-Our job is to identify and correct any excessive motion to keep you on your feet and loving every mile.
+No amount of slow motion video or 3D scanning can make up for an untrained eye, but that's where we come in!
+Our job is to pair you up with a trained expert to identify and address any biomechanical weakness to keep you on your feet and loving every mile.

 Evaluation Process